newrouge/Tools/README.md

 ## 13. win3zz.com, Phone number lookup

-This website is great alternative for truecaller, and has unlimited queries
+This website is great alternative for truecaller, and has unlimited queries.
+It can come handy when you are doing some OSINT work and lookup a bulk of phone numbers from an organization.
+Occasionaly People have their personal email id's linked to their phone numbers which can be helpful in phising attack.

 **URL:** https://win3zz.com/find/